A BRIEF HISTORY

-For 25 years Vinod has been sharing Shamanic Healing techniques in sessions and in workshops which he has facilitated in Thailand, Singapore, Bali, Holland, The UK, Costa Rica and Nicaragua.
+For 30 years Vinod has been studying, learning and sharing Shamanic Healing techniques in sessions and in workshops which he has facilitated in Thailand, Singapore, Bali, Holland, The UK, Costa Rica, Guatemala and Nicaragua.

 The word “Shaman” comes from the Tungus reindeer herders of Siberia, and was derived from the verb “sa” meaning “to know”.
 The word has since been applied to healers, visionaries and seers from many cultures all over the world.
 Therefore, Shamanism is not a practice from one specific place, but rather can be found at the roots of many spiritual traditions.
 Shamanism is therefore pre-religious spirituality.

 The aim of the Shaman is to help and guide people to gain their own sense of power, to take responsibility for their own healing, and to find their own connection with the Source.
 Some spiritual practices have this recognition of Source (or “enlightenment”) as their only goal.
 However, Shamanism recognises that even once Source has been recognised, the boundaries of existence remain.
 Shamanism offers maps through this existence; a new way of looking at reality.

 One common thread of all Shamanic pathways is Nature: learning from Nature and using natural therapies for healing.
 Learning from Nature helps us to understand our connection to the entire cosmic web of the universe.
 The Shaman looks at the patterns, spirals and cycles seen in nature and uses them for guidance.